Centre asks States to register FIRs against those involved in assault on doctors | Law-Order

 ''Institutional FIRs should be registered against assaulters and such cases should be fast-tracked.
 You may also like to invoke provisions of the Epidemic Diseases (Amendment) Act, 2020, where applicable,'' he said.

-According to this law, anyone involved in the assault on doctors and healthcare professionals are liable to be punished with imprisonment up to five years, and a fine up to Rs two lakh.
+According to this law, anyone involved in the assault on doctors and healthcare professionals is liable to be punished with imprisonment up to five years, and a fine up to Rs two lakh.

 This offence may be compounded by the victim with the permission of the court.